 - Altitude.
 The earth's atmosphere also provides protection from cosmic radiation.
 But the level of protection depends on altitude.
 The radiation level approximately doubles with every 6000 feet of increased altitude.
 The dose of radiation at the cruising altitude of jetliners is between 200 and 400 times greater than at sea level.

 - Aircraft performance profile.
 The GlobaLog® system also takes into account the different performance profiles of various aircraft.
 This further increases the accuracy of the dose readings generated by GlobaLog®.

 What can Verifavia do?

-The main benefits is to ensure compliance with any applicable regulatory requirements and to monitor the cosmic radiation risk exposure of every crewmember.
+The main benefit is to ensure compliance with any applicable regulatory requirements and to monitor the cosmic radiation risk exposure of every crew member.

 > For more information on the GlobaLog® system, read our F.A.Q.